manasesjesus/scrum-guide-and-certification-exam/study-guide.md

 2. The Scrum Team turns a selection of the work into an Increment of value during a Sprint.
 3. The Scrum Team and its stakeholders inspect the results and adjust for the next Sprint.
 4. Repeat

+### Scrum Theory

+Scrum is founded on empiricism and lean thinking.
+Empiricism asserts that knowledge comes from experience and making decisions based on what is observed.
+Lean thinking reduces waste and focuses on the essentials.